open/close all folders

-- The title character's whip ability has an attack that makes him spin the whip around, elevating him, but unlike the lance variation he doesn't have much control over his movement.
+- The title character's Whip ability has an attack that makes him spin the whip around, elevating him, but unlike the Spear variation he doesn't have much control over his movement.

-- In Kirbys Return To Dreamland, Waddle Dee can use his lance for this effect by spinning it rapidly above him, using it to hover for a little time.
-Kirby can do the same if he has the lance copy ability.
+- In Kirbys Return To Dreamland, Waddle Dee can use his spear for this effect by spinning it rapidly above him, using it to hover for a little time.
+Kirby can do the same if he has the Spear copy ability.